 All Key Stage 4 Business Studies students take part in Enterprise Challenge activities, where pupils are set the task of developing an innovative business concept which is then presented through a formal business presentation.
 This activity is a favourite with pupils as it gives them the freedom to be creative as well as the opportunity to apply their business knowledge.
 They get their opportunity to enter ‘The Dragon’s Den” with their innovative and often thought provoking concepts.

 A-Level Business is increasingly popular both at NTS and nationally with many students going on to complete business related degrees at university.
 We run the OCR Business A Level course which studies 2 units in Year 12: The Local Business Environment and The Wider Business Environment.
 These include study of Introduction to Business and Business Functions.
 Those progressing into Year 13 will study an additional unit looking at the Global Business Environment, which includes a great deal of Business Strategy topics.
 Business Studies is a regularly high performing Nelson Thomlinson School department in terms of “value added” scores.

-Following the success of Digi Pi in 2014, Cumbria Unwrapped in 2015, most recently in 2016 the Eduvation team were Cumbria County champions, North East and Cumbria Champions and as such again reached the prestigious London National Finals with their innovative new GCSE Economics Revision Guide and App.
+Following the success of Digi Pi in 2014, Cumbria Unwrapped in 2015 and in 2016 the Eduvation team were Cumbria County champions, North East and Cumbria Champions and as such again reached the prestigious London National Finals with their innovative new GCSE Economics Revision Guide and App.
 In 2017, one of our pupils was a national finalist for the prestigious Young Enterprise Journey Award.